DmitryAstafyev/ceres.protocol/README.md

-# CLI and documentation in progress & testing
+> Documentation is in progress

 # Ceres Typescript protocol generator for network usage
 Generates protocol description (typescript) from JSON sources.
 Allows convert packages to binary data or simple JSON format.